-Options ? ×
+Options ? x

-Start-up Locality Workspace Workspace Workspace Grid Grid Grid Grid Snap Labels Zoom Colors Save Workspace Limit workspace to page area Display the full path in window captions
+Start-up Locality Workspace Workspace Workspace Grid Grid Snap Labels Zoom Colors Save Workspace

 OK Cancel Apply

 Limit workspace to page area

 When this option is checked (the default), the off-page area surrounding the white page area of the diagram is decreased to simplify scrolling and navigating.
 The scrollable workspace extends if necessary to include any objects located outside the page area.